HOA Homeowners' Rights Task Force

 Legislative overreach

-by lynndougherty, about 1 year ago
+by lynndougherty, over 2 years ago

 The Colorado Legislature has already over regulated HOAs with the recent laws that have been enacted.
 Every HOA has been required to pay attorney fees just to make sure their documents comply with these new laws.
 The cost to our HOA was $500.
 Complying with these new laws could be even more costly.
 The homeowners end up paying these additional costs.
 Legislators need to realize that all HOAs are not out take advantage of their members.
 Our HOA Board is very cognizant of its responsibility to the homeowners.
 Our Board strives to be transparent and maintain open communications with all...
 Continue reading